marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/non-constant-initializers.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: initializers, non-constant, non-constant initializers

 .. _initializers:

-.. index:: initializers, non-constant

-.. index:: non-constant initializers

 Non-Constant Initializers
 *************************